mveroukis/CRSAlertView/component/GettingStarted.md

 ```

 Hiding an alert view can be done by either calling `Hide()` on the instance, or by letting the alert actions call it themselves.
 Any time a user clicks on an alert action the hide function is called as well. **You don't have to manually call Hide() unless you want to do some from another event.**

-## License

-CRSAlertView is covered under the standard MIT License, which you can read [here](LICENSE).